keijiro/SpektrLightning/README.md

 Unity 5.1 or later versions.

-Although it might work on all the supported platforms in Unity, it's almost meaningless without HDR bloom effect.
+It's strongly recommended to use with HDR bloom effects.
+Although the shader might work on mobile platforms, it's difficult to use without a HDR render target and linear rendering.

 License
 -------